barbagroup/snake-repro/MesnardBarba-CSiE.md

 In an iterative linear solver, any of these things could be related to lack of floating-point reproducibility.
 And in unsteady fluid dynamics, small floating-point differences can add over thousands of time steps to eventually trigger a flow instability (like vortex merging).

+**Postmortem**.
+Making research codes open-source is not enough for reproducibility: we must be meticulous in documenting every dependency and the versions used.
+Unfortunately, some of those dependencies will get stale over time, and might cease to be available or usable.
+Your application code may give the same answer with a different version of an external library, or it may not.
+In the case of unsteady fluid dynamics, the nonlinear nature of the equations combined with numerical non-reproducibility of iterative linear solvers (in parallel!) can change the results.

 ## References